blin/resume/evgeniy_petrov_cv.rst

 I am a developer with 3 years of experience in developing, testing, deploying and supporting applications in Python and Java.

-Currently working as a DevOps and interested in a position that combines development and operations.
+Currently interested in a position that combines development and operations.

 Objective